kacperbojakowski/final-project/05-tools/1-writing-and-text-editing/index.md

 #### Markdown

-OK, so WYSIWYG is not cool, code editors look very *technical*, and online documentation is the future (and present).
+OK, so WYSIWYG is not cool, code editors look very *technical*, and online documentation is the future.
 Does this mean that from now on you should wrap your paragraphs `<p>like this</p>`, and put `<br>` at the end of each line?
 No way, programmers are [too lazy](https://thethreevirtues.com/) for that – and they come to the rescue if you are too.

 In 2004, John Gruber and Aaron Swartz created [Markdown](https://daringfireball.net/projects/markdown/) – a lightweight markup that is both easy to write in and pleasant to read.
 See for yourself: